mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/install-airgapped/index.md

 Before installing, verify that your environment meets the following basic requirements:

-* [Docker][install_docker] version 18.09.2 or later
+- [Docker][install_docker] version 18.09.2 or later

   You must have Docker installed on the host where the Konvoy command line interface (CLI) will run.
   For example, if you are installing Konvoy on your laptop, be sure the laptop has a supported version of Docker.

-* [kubectl][install_kubectl] v1.18.13 or later
+- [kubectl][install_kubectl] v1.19.7 or later

   To enable interaction with the running cluster, you must have `kubectl` installed on the host where the Konvoy command line interface (CLI) will run.

-* The `konvoy_air_gapped.tar.bz2` that will contain the required artifacts to perform an air-gapped installation.
+- The `konvoy_air_gapped.tar.bz2` that will contain the required artifacts to perform an air-gapped installation.

 ## Control plane nodes

-* You should have at least three control plane nodes.
+- You should have at least three control plane nodes.

-* Each control plane node should have at least:
+- Each control plane node should have at least:
-  * 4 cores
+  - 4 cores
-  * 16 GiB memory
+  - 16 GiB memory
-  * Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.
+  - Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.
+  - Disk usage must be below 85% on the root volume.

 ## Worker nodes

-* You should have at least four worker nodes.
+- You should have at least four worker nodes.

   The specific number of worker nodes required for your environment can vary depending on the cluster workload and size of the nodes.

-* Each worker node should have at least:
+- Each worker node should have at least:
-  * 8 cores
+  - 8 cores
-  * 32 GiB memory
+  - 32 GiB memory
-  * Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.
+  - Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.
+  - Disk usage must be below 85% on the root volume.

-* If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least three volumes to `/mnt/disks/` mount point on each node.
+- If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least three volumes to `/mnt/disks/` mount point on each node.
   Each volume must have **at least** 55 GiB of capacity if the default addon configurations are used.

 ## Operating system and services for all nodes

 For all hosts that are part of the cluster -- except the **deploy host** -- you should verify the following configuration requirements:

-* CentOS 7.8 is installed.
+- CentOS 7.8 is installed.
-* Firewalld is disabled.
+- Firewalld is disabled.
-* Containerd is uninstalled.
+- Containerd is uninstalled.
-* Docker-ce is uninstalled.
+- Docker-ce is uninstalled.
-* Swap is disabled.
+- Swap is disabled.

 # Initialize Konvoy configuration files